Can the PageRank centrality be manipulated to obtain any desired ranking?: Biplex PageRank

 \section{Biplex PageRank}

-In \cite{Pedroche-biplex-2016} a novel version of the PageRank vector was put forward by establishing an analogy between the standard PageRank algorithm and a random surfer on a biplex network, which was shown to be useful in order to extend the notion of PageRank centralities to multiplex networks.
+In \cite{Pedroche-biplex-2016} a novel version of the PageRank vector was put forward by establishing an analogy between the standard PageRank algorithm and a random surfer on a ``virtual'' biplex network, constructed from the initial graph $G$.

+Although we will not discuss it here, this algorithm was shown to be useful in order to extend the notion of PageRank centralities to multiplex networks.
 Multiplex networks are networks where the interactions between nodes fall into different categories \cite{Boccaletti-structure-2014}.
 Hence, they can be represented as different layers, each containing the same nodes but with a particular set of connections.
-Standard complex network algorithms (such as centrality measures, community algorithms, and others) need to be extended to accounting for these more intricate structures, and the biplex PageRank~\cite{Pedroche-biplex-2016} is one of such extensions.
+Standard complex network algorithms (such as centrality measures, community detection algorithms, and others) need to be extended to account for these more intricate structures, and the biplex PageRank~\cite{Pedroche-biplex-2016} is one of such proposals.

+Nevertheless, the application of this algorithm to monoplex networks provides yet another extension of PageRank, which can serve as a playground for novel ideas related to centrality.
+In our case, it will be clear that the geometrical solution to the ranking problem described in Section~\ref{sec:ranking} is not restricted to just the vanilla PageRank algorithm: it can serve as a guiding principle in more complicated, although related, measures.

-In the biplex PageRank algorithm, the biplex network considered consists of two layers: one with the actual edge connections between the $n$ nodes, while the other containing a fully connected graph between them~\cite{Pedroche-biplex-2016}.
-That construction led to the following definition: \begin{definition}[Biplex PageRank centrality~\cite{Pedroche-biplex-2016}] Let $G$ be a graph with no dangling nodes, with row-normalized adjacency matrix $P$.
-Let $v\in \R^n_+$ with $|v|_1 = \braket{v,e}=1$ and $\beta\in(0,1)$.
-Then, the biplex PageRank vector of $G$ with damping factor $\beta$ and personalization vector $v$ is the vector
+In the biplex PageRank algorithm, the auxiliar biplex network considered consists of two layers: one with the actual edge connections between the $n$ nodes (this layer essentially accounts for the teleportation-less random walk), while the other contains a fully connected graph between them (this is the ``teleportation layer'').
+The biased random walker with teleportation then chooses, at each step, whether to follow the links in the usual transition layer, or the teleportation layer.

+This construction led to the following definition: \begin{definition}[Biplex PageRank centrality~\cite{Pedroche-biplex-2016}] Let $G$ be a graph with no dangling nodes, with transition matrix $P$.
+Let $\bm{v}$ be a positive, unit norm vector and $\beta\in(0,1)$.
+Then, the biplex PageRank vector of $G$ with damping factor $\beta$ and personalization vector $\bm{v}$ is the vector